abetusk/dev/projects/laser-spike/laser-spike.md

 regulators have been used to make sure the laser diode power and the electronics power are as isolated as possible.
-Without this isolation, the Arduino might star to act weird and other input devices might have undesirable noise.
+Without this isolation, the Arduino might star to act weird and other input devices might function incorrectly due to to the noisiness of the circuit.

 The breakout board diverts power from the batter to a 5V buck converter and to the 5V 3A BEC.